gilyes/docker-nginx-letsencrypt-sample/README.md

-# Docker + Nginx + Let's Encrypt
+# Docker + Nginx + Let's Encrypt + Odoo

-This simple example shows how to set up multiple websites running behind a dockerized Nginx reverse proxy and served via HTTPS using free [Let's Encrypt](https://letsencrypt.org) certificates.
+This simple example shows how to set up an Odoo instance running behind a dockerized Nginx reverse proxy and served via HTTPS using free [Let's Encrypt](https://letsencrypt.org) certificates.
 New sites can be added on the fly by just modifying `docker-compose.yml` and then running `docker-compose up` as the main Nginx config is automatically updated and certificates (if needed) are automatically acquired.

 Some of the configuration is derived from <https://github.com/fatk/docker-letsencrypt-nginx-proxy-companion-examples> with some simplifications and updates to work with current `nginx.tmpl` from [nginx-proxy](https://github.com/jwilder/nginx-proxy) and docker-compose v2 files.